ahmedsadman/easysub-gui/README.md

 You need to have the following to run this program:

 -   Python 3.6.x
--   (Optional) An account in [OpenSubtitles](https://www.opensubtitles.org)
+-   An account in [OpenSubtitles](https://www.opensubtitles.org) with registered API agent

+Now do the steps as follows:

+-   Create a virtual environment and install the requirements using `pip install -r requirements.txt`
+-   Create a `.env` file in the root directory supplying `agent` info provided by OpenSubtitles API
-Create a virtual environment and install the requirements using `pip install -r requirements.txt`.
-Then start the program using `python main.py`.
-Upon starting, please provide your OpenSub creds in `Menu > Account info`.
+-   Start the program using `python main.py`
+-   (Optional) Upon starting, please provide your OpenSub creds in `Menu > Account info`.

 You can ignore putting account info, in that case guest login will be used (not recommended).

 ### Binary Distribution